-Dr. Martens are some of the most durable shoes on the market – but how do you clean them?
+Dr. Martens are some of the most durable (not to mention stylish) shoes you can buy – but how do you clean them?

 Here, we break it down and offer advice on how to care for your DMs.